-This story is by Rashmi P. Menon and was part of our 2020 Fall Writing Contest.
+This story is by Rashmi P. Menon and won the Readers’ Choice Award in our 2020 Fall Writing Contest.
 You can find all the writing contest stories here.

 There is no fire like the one raging through a wounded mind.
 The yellow flames hungrily licked the swirling darkness of Laila’s subconscious in a dance of destruction.

 She dragged herself into the bathroom, catching sight of her reflection in the mirror.
 A ghastly grin tore through her thin, dry lips.
 Gaunt and skeletal, she saw nothing but gloom and despair in her steel-grey eyes.
 The figure looking back at her was a shell of her former self, tainted gray by the agony of recent events.
 Time had only festered the wound.
 All she felt now was barren and dead.
 The tragic image pierced her soul.
 Laila took a deep breath, adjusted her hijab, and returned to her bedroom.